trustbit/enterprise-rag-challenge/README.md

 All participants, even TimeToAct will be in the same conditions:

 1. We share a list of all annual reports (7496 files and ~46GB) along with company names and file sha1 hashes in [dataset.csv](dataset.csv).
-These annual reports are public information.
-We don't share all these PDFs upfront, but if you really want, you can find them on the Internet.
+These annual reports are public information. **We don't share all 46GBs of these PDFs upfront, but if you really want, you can find them on the Internet.**
 2. We share a code that will generate next unpredictable random seed for the competition.
 It uses public blockchain API.
 See [gen_seed.py](gen_seed.py) for the implementation details.
 3. We share the question generator that will randomly pick a subset of files for the competition.
 It will also generate random questions for these files.
 See [main.py](main.py).
 4. Question generator uses a deterministic RNG that will work similarly for everybody.